-Located about 45 kilometres southeast of Grosseto and about 150 kilometres south of Florence, the municipality of Capalbio is the most southern of continental Tuscany (there is a most southern one that is Giglio Island) and borders with Lazio region.
+Located about 45 kilometres southeast of Grosseto, Capalbio is the most southern town of Tuscany (other than Giglio Island) and borders with Lazio region.
 Capalbio is perched on top of a green hill and is also called “Little Athens” due both to the environment and the artistic and historical importance assumed in the Renaissance.
 The medieval village of Capalbio is located a few kilometres from the Tyrrhenian Sea and Monte Argentario.
 The town is perfectly preserved and enclosed by walls that you can climb for spectacular views.
 During the Middle Ages it belonged to the Aldobrandeschi family and today you can visit the Aldobrandeschi Fortress in the heart of the historical centre.
 Capalbio passed under the rule of many families: the Orsini Counts, the Sienese Republic, Cosimo dei Medici and the Lorraine.
-Under their rule, a real plague affected the whole Maremma area: the banditry.

 Art, history, good food and nature… Capalbio has it all!
 As mentioned before, you can visit the Aldobrandeschi Fortress, follow the path of the ancient patrol along the town walls, visit the Church of San Nicola built in medieval times and housing valuable frescoes from Middle Ages and Renaissance.
 The Sienese Gate, that is one of the entrances of the village, still has the original massive wooden doors from the 15th century.
 Capalbio is so special that you can just walk through the old narrow streets and admire its beauty.